27 December 2011

 label: Epic / Cleveland International - nationality: USA

 2nd studio album by American singer an actress Ellen Foley.
 The album is produced by Mick Jones of The Clash, who was her then romantic affair.
 Foley had participated as background vocalist on the triple album Sandinista!
-(1980) by The Clash, and for Foley, Mick Jones and Joe Strummer have composed six of the album's twelve tracks and together with the two remaining members of The Clash, Paul Simonon and Topper Headon, they are all credited as musicians on all tracks.
+(1980) by The Clash, and for Foley, Mick Jones and Joe Strummer have composed half of the album's twelve tracks and together with the two remaining members of The Clash, Paul Simonon and Topper Headon, they are all featuring musicians on all tracks.

 The 101ers "Elgin Avenue Breakdown" (1981)